BrianPugh/cyclopts/docs/source/group_validators.rst

 ================
 Group Validators
 ================
+Group validators operate on a set of parameters, :ref:`ensuring that their values are mutually compatible <Parameter Groups>`.
 Cyclopts has some builtin common group validators in the :ref:`cyclopts.validators <API Validators>` module.

 .. _Group Validators - LimitedChoice: